 According to the EPA, about 25 million Septic Systems are in use today in the United States along with 60 million users.
 When maintained, these systems work well and could last 35 years or longer.
 Around Hess Lake there are a number of different types of septic systems.
 The majority are gravity type systems along with some mounded up systems and a few special engineered systems.
 The cost of a new system varies greatly depending on the type of system.

-John Andersen is the Sanitarian for Newaygo County.
-He can answer all your questions about septic systems and always has a solution for your property.
-See attached new septic system Newaygo County application.
-John will walk you through the process.
-If you are new to your property and do not know the location of your current septic system or water well, call John and he will lookup the file on your property.
+For all questions regarding your septic system or well, contact the Newaygo County District 10 Health Department.
+They can answer all your questions and walk you through the process of updating your septic or well system.
+Please see attached new septic/well system application below.
+If you are new to your property and do not know the location of your current septic system or water well, they will lookup the file on your property for you.
 The county keeps a detailed septic system and water well file on each property along with any water quality testing that has been done.

 The best things you can do to increase the life of your septic system.

-1. For a new system, provide John Andersen a very detailed list on how you plan on using your septic systems, details matter.
+1. For a new system, provide the Newaygo County Sanitarian a very detailed list on how you plan on using your septic systems, details matter.

 2. Make sure the septic tank and drain field for a new system are not under sized.

 3. Consider having a filter added to your new or existing system to help protect the drain field.
 The filter is installed on the outlet pipe of the septic tank to the drain field.
 In addition, consider adding a distribution box to equally distribute the water to the drain field, new systems only.
 Discuss this with your septic provider.

 4. Use only a qualified installer that is approved by Newaygo County.